cariad/vectorbuilder-js/README.md

 ## Usage

-Pass your initial vector into the `new VectorBuilder()` constructor as an array of two numbers.
+Pass your initial vector into the `new VectorBuilder()` constructor as an array of two numbers, or omit to start at the default `(0, 0)`.

 Each operation returns a reference to the builder so they can be chained.
 Call `build()` to get the constructed vector as an array of two numbers.